AnatoliiChub/HRAM/README.md

 2. Select a simulator.
 3. Run.

-to create a build for a real device run in terminal:
+To create a build for a real device run in terminal:

 `xcodebuild  -project iosApp/iosApp.xcodeproj -configuration Debug -scheme iosApp -sdk iphoneos  DEVELOPMENT_TEAM=“YOUR_DEVELOPMENT_TEAMID”  CODE_SIGN_STYLE=Automatic CODE_SIGN_IDENTITY="Apple Development" -verbose`

 Just replace `YOUR_DEVELOPMENT_TEAMID` with your team ID.